Hiko Social Media

 On Twitter, someone asked S1mple regarding the best teammate he had throughout his career; he mentioned Hiko and electronic.

 Hiko is a veteran when it comes to Esports.
-He was born on March 6, 1990, making him over 30 years old as of October 2020.
+He was born on March 6, 1990, making him 31 years old as of June 2021.

 In VALORANT, Hiko has a sensitivity of 0.36 on his Logitech G Pro Wireless (Ghost) mouse.